Best Coffee Grinder Under £50 in the UK

 Underneath we have completed a short review on each of them, and then included a link, where you can read a more detailed review on each one.
 Hopefully you will find that useful.

-No 5 Choice - VonShef Premium Burr Coffee Grinder Review
+No 5 Choice - Andronicas Coffee Bean Burr Grinder Machine Review

-As you can see this one came in at number 5 on our list, but it is also one of the cheapest.
-Overall buyers rated this one at an 80% buyer satisfaction level.
+As you can see this one came in at number 5 on our list, but it is also one of the cheapest at just under £40.
+Overall buyers rated this one at a 76% buyer satisfaction level.

 At number 4 on the list is this popular choice Krupps model.
 This one can grind between 2-12 cups and uses a cup selector to perform that task.

 It has a large bean capacity, and has a choice of 17 different settings for grain fineness.

 Buyers liked this one a lot, although a small percentage said it did not grind fine enough for Turkish coffee.

 No 2 Choice - Melitta Molino Electric Burr Grinder Review

 This Melitta Molino model came out as our number one choice on our list of burr grinders under £50.